agile-students-fall2025/1-project-proposal-super-awesome-team-name/README.md

 # Project Title

-QuietQueue: Smart Appointment & Line Management for Small Venues
+QuietQueue: Line Management for Small Venues

 # What and Why?

 Small businesses often rely on sign-up sheets, first-come-first-serve lines, or phone calls for handling queues.
 This wastes time, frustrates customers, and causes these businesses to lose out on revenue when people leave due to long waits.

 QuietQueue is a lightweight, mobile-friendly system that lets people join a virtual line remotely, get real-time wait updates, and receive a notification when it’s almost their turn.
-This helps businesses manage their flow more efficiently.
+This helps businesses manage their flow of customers more efficiently.

-This solves a real gap: big chains have advanced systems, but smaller venues don’t have affordable, easy-to-use queue management tools.
+This solves a real gap: big chains have advanced systems, but smaller venues don’t have simple/affordable queue management tools.

 # For Whom?